s-di-cola/alchemy/README.md

 # 🏗 Alchemy dApp

-This repository contains a dApp that mimic the functionality of a forgery.
+This repository contains a dApp that mimic the functionality of a forgery written in solidity and react.

 There are few rules in this dApp:

 - Iron, Copper and Silver are the only materials that can be used to create a forgery.
 - Gold can be forged by burning Iron and Copper